4 Highest-Paying Careers As A Librarian

 A career as a librarian has long been popular because of the job security and solid pay.
-According to the Bureau of Labor Statistics, the median salary today for librarians in $55,000.
+According to the Bureau of Labor Statistics, the median salary for librarians today is $60,820.
 But the top 10%, most of whom have master’s degrees in library science (or MLS), earn as much as $80,000.

-Some of the highest paying careers and titles in the field of librarianship include:
+Some of the highest-paying careers and titles in the field of librarianship include the following:

 1. Federal Government Librarian

-Every government agency has its very own library, such as the Air Force Materiel Command, Library Of Congress, Health & Human Services, Office of the Secretary of Health and Human Services, Environmental Protection Agency, National Archives.
-Most of the higher paying federal librarian positions require an MLS to be considered.
+Every government agency has its very own library, such as the Air Force Materiel Command, Library Of Congress, Health & Human Services, Office of the Secretary of Health and Human Services, Environmental Protection Agency, and National Archives.
+Most of the higher-paying federal librarian positions require an MLS to be considered.
 It is possible with enough experience and education to be paid more than $70,000 per year.
-These jobs are highly competitive, so the better your education and work-related experience, including volunteer library work, the better.
+These jobs are highly competitive, so the better your education and work-related experience—including volunteer library work—the better.

 2. University Librarian